wyrmworkspublishing/free5e/en-US/Conductors_Companion/A_Appendix/A4_Sample_Adventure/The_Night_Blade/Night_Blade_Locations.md

 You gain a +1 bonus to attack and damage rolls made with this magic weapon.
 \
 **Night’s Veil (1/Day).**
+<mark>You can cast darkness centered on a point you can pinpoint within 30 feet.</mark>
 Once used, this property can’t be used again until the next dawn.
 \
 **Shadow Bite.**